JavierVinas/final-project-docuhub/README.md

 ## Project steps

-1 - Create a virtual environment on your computer (optional) 2 - Install the libraries from the requirements.txt file 3 - Create an account in Glide (free)
+* 1 - Create a virtual environment on your computer (optional)
+* 2 - Install the libraries from the requirements.txt file
+* 3 - Create an account in Glide (free)
-4 - Create an account in Zapier (pro plan or above) --> required to use webhooks actions 5 - Create an account in Heroku (free)
+* 4 - Create an account in Zapier (pro plan or above) --> required to use webhooks actions
+* 5 - Create an account in Heroku (free)
-6 - Create a Google Cloud Account (free - with quota limitation) 7 - Make sure your Procfile has the following format
+* 6 - Create a Google Cloud Account (free - with quota limitation)
-web: gunicorn appname:app
+* 7 - Make sure your Procfile has the following format --> web: gunicorn appname:app
-example: web: gunicorn glidepipeline:app
-7 - Create a new Google Cloud Project
+* 8 - Create a new Google Cloud Project
-8 - Enable Google Drive and Google Sheets service
+* 9 - Enable Google Drive and Google Sheets service
-9 - Create a json file with the credentials to connect to those services 10 - Share the Google Sheet file that Glide is using and assign it to the email address account provided in this credential file
+* 10 - Create a json file with the credentials to connect to those services
+* 11 - Share the Google Sheet file that Glide is using and assign it to the email address account provided in this credential file

 ## Tecnologies used